taocpp/taopq/README.md

 ## Preface

 The Art of C++ / PostgreSQL is a light-weight C++11 client library for accessing a PostgreSQL database, providing a modern API around PostgreSQL's `libpq`.
-Besides a C++11 compatible compiler and `libpq`, it has no further dependencies.
+Besides a C++11 compatible compiler and `libpq` it has no further dependencies.

 ## Example